paulroehr/EazeGraph/README.md

 Examples on how to correctly use these charts are either below or you can view the source of the sample app I provided.

-If you want to see the library in action, just download the sample APK from the PlayStore:

 Including in your project
 =========================